fpcorso/data-blog/content/2021-12-11-lambda-capstone.md

 ![The second part of the create parameter page showing the type set to "secure string" and KMS key source kept on default of my current account.]({static}/images/aws-secrets-manager-create-parameter-2.png)

 Once filled in, click to create the parameter.
-Once you create all 4 parameters, it will look like this:
+Once you create all four parameters, it will look like this:

 ![AWS System Manager's Parameter Store with 4 parameters listed.
 Each on standard tier and as a secure string type.]({static}/images/aws-parameter-store-twitter-keys.png)

 Great!
-Our Twitter keys are generated and in a place we can use them.
+We have generated our Twitter keys and stored them in a place we can use them.

 ## Creating The Python Code

 Now, let's create our Python code for the Lambda function.
-So we do not need to change any of the Lambda runtime settings, we will use the default filename of `lambda_function.py`.
+We will use the default filename of `lambda_function.py`, so we do not need to change any of the Lambda runtime settings.

 While we could write all the code within one main function, I'll separate out two other functions to make it easier to test each piece locally as well as make it easier to add to it in the future.